katelynsung/katelynsung.github.io/projects/UHJewels.md

 <img width="1431" alt="Screenshot 2024-11-21 at 4 59 31 PM" src="https://github.com/user-attachments/assets/c0b86896-d328-4bcf-b29a-cdbe40f23927">

-When you click the button 'Shop Jewels' it will be prompting the user to login in or make an account.
+When you click the button 'Shop Jewels' it will prompt the user to login in or make an account.
 That way all of their information and the products they add will be under the same name in the database.

 ### Customer Login page

 <img width="1697" alt="Screenshot 2024-12-10 at 11 56 08 AM" src="https://github.com/user-attachments/assets/79be1cf6-60b7-47c6-866d-1429b642b3ec">

-Just sign in or sign up with your email and a password.
+Just sign in or create a new account with your email and a password.

-After logging in, it will take you to back to the home page with a Shop Jewels tab.
-As a user you can either shop view the products by clicking the 'Shop Jewels' button or click the tab in the Nav bar.
+After logging in, it will take you back to the home page with a Shop Jewels tab.
+As a user you can either view the products by clicking the 'Shop Jewels' button or click the tab in the Nav bar.
 <img width="1706" alt="Screenshot 2024-12-10 at 11 56 25 AM" src="https://github.com/user-attachments/assets/adc78541-be45-46bb-bd03-aabb8aa6ad66">

 ### Products Page

 Here you can view the pieces that are listed, viewing the prices and styles available.
-WHen ready to place your order click the 'Place order button' which will direct you to the Order form page.
+When ready to place your order click the 'Place order button' which will direct you to the Order form page.

 <img width="1706" alt="Screenshot 2024-12-10 at 11 57 59 AM" src="https://github.com/user-attachments/assets/1d815dbb-1ce2-4f0a-907c-a603a906aa33">